-Child custody disputes between parents can arise in the course of a divorce case, between unmarried parents and even between spouses who choose to remain married.
-According to Thailand law, both lawful parents of a child have full custodial rights.
-However, legal issues often surround the finding of paternity.
-In other words, Thailand law requires that a father be the “legal” parent, as well as the biological parent, to have father’s rights.
+According to Thailand child custody law, both lawful parents of a child have full custodial rights (unless a Thailand court order modifies these parental rights.)
+Nevertheless, unmarried biological fathers do not have custodial rights (without a legal order.)
+Legal issues in child custody cases in Thailand often involve the finding of paternity.
+In other words, Thailand law requires that a father be the “legal” parent, as well as the biological parent, to have parental rights and legal child custody.
 Women, on the other hand, when they are the birth mother are considered by Thai law to be the lawful parent without additional court or administrative processes.

-Father’s legal rights as a parent of a child are established by a finding of legal paternity.
+Father’s legal rights as a parent of a child are established by the finding of legal paternity.
 Legal paternity differs from mere biological fatherhood.
 Many cases have, as a main issue, the establishment of legal paternity.
-Cases can be filed by a biological father seeking father’s rights, or by a mother, seeking child support from a biological father or to enforce other legal responsibilities that a lawful father has (for example, inheritance rights).when a man is married to a biological mother during the time a woman gives birth or shortly thereafter, that man is deemed to be the lawful father pursuant to Thailand law.
+A legal marriage to the birth mother usually establishes lawful paternity and therefore establishes custody rights for a father.
+On the other hand, with unmarried parents, paternity cases can be filed by a biological father seeking father’s rights, or by a mother, seeking child support from a biological father or to enforce other legal responsibilities that a lawful father has (for example, inheritance rights).
+When a man is married to a biological mother during the time that a woman gives birth or shortly thereafter, that man is deemed to be the lawful father pursuant to Thailand law.
 Therefore, it is possible for a man who is not the biological father to be deemed the lawful father and be vested with parental rights and responsibilities.

-Child custody cases are handled in Thailand Family courts.
-The main consideration used by the courts in determining custody is: what is in the best interest of the child.
-The “best interest of the child” is also the standard in similar cases in western jurisdiction.
+Thailand Family law uses the best interest of the child as their major policy concern in determining child custody case.
+The “best interest of the child” is also the usual standard in child custody cases in most western jurisdictions.
 Accordingly the behavior of the parents and child development issues are analyzed closely by the Thai court with the assistance of social worker reports.